jlengstorf/stripe-donations/README.md

 &nbsp;

-Thor 雷神 & Nick DeJesus teach us how to accept donations on our JAMstack sites using Stripe, whether we’re building an app for a non-profit or adding a “buy me a coffee” button to a blog.
+Thor 雷神 & Nick DeJesus teach us how to accept donations on our Jamstack sites using Stripe, whether we’re building an app for a non-profit or adding a “buy me a coffee” button to a blog.

 &nbsp;

 ## More Information

+- [Read the tutorial version of this video][tutorial]
 - [Watch this app get built live + see links and additional resources][episode]
 - [Follow _Learn With Jason_ on Twitch][twitch] to watch future episodes live
 - [Add the _Learn With Jason_ schedule to your Google Calendar][cal]